emqx/cloud-docs/en_US/deployments/vpc_peering.md

 ### Creating peering connection

-1. Log in to [EMQX Platform console](<https://cloud-intl.emqx.com/console>), go to the deployment details page, click the `+ VPC Peering Connection` button, and record `Region of deployment`，`VPC ID of deployment`，`CIDR of deployment`，`Account ID of EMQX Platform` in the pop-up dialog box, which need to be used later.
+1. Log in to [EMQX Cloud console](<https://cloud-intl.emqx.com/console>), go to the deployment details page, click the `+ VPC Peering Connection` button, and record `Region of deployment`，`VPC ID of deployment`，`CIDR of deployment`，`Account ID of EMQX Cloud` in the pop-up dialog box, which need to be used later.
 Please don’t close this dialog box

    ![create-vpc1](./_assets/aws_vpc_peering.png)

 2. Log in to the Amazon Web Services console, switch to the region where `Region of deployment` is recorded in step 1, go to `Networking & Content Delivery` -> `VPC` -> `Peering Connection`, and click the button of `Create Peering Connection`

-   * Select `Another account` of `Account`，`Account ID` , fill in the `Account ID of EMQX Platform` recorded in step 1
+   * Select `Another account` of `Account`，`Account ID` , fill in the `Account ID of EMQX Cloud` recorded in step 1
    * Select `This region(us-east-1)` of `Region`
    * For VPC (Accepter), fill in the `VPC ID of deployment` in step 1.